So, What Is Killyourstereo.com?

 Please keep in mind that our editor does have the final say on what songs and bands we work with in these instances.
 So, if he does not like the song or the band then his and the site’s integrity will be maintained and we will decline to premiere the content in question.

-Also, if we are offering space on the website for your band’s new single, or a stream of your new EP or album, then we simply ask that you share it accordingly as well.
+Also, if we are offering space on the website for your band’s new single, or a stream of your new EP or album, then we simply ask that you share it on your social media accounts accordingly as well.
 As these our exclusive posts, after all, and it’s only fair, right?

 Now, For The Advertisers:

-Killyourstereo.com does, of course, run advertising with various international and national bands, promoters and record labels.
-However, we, as a website, are here to discuss, praise and criticise music and are not simply here promote it.
+As a quick glance at the site will confirm, Killyourstereo.com does run advertising with various international and national bands, promoters and record labels.
+However, we – as a website – are here to discuss, praise and criticise music and are not simply here promote it.

-However, to any potential advertisers, please note that simply advertising on our website does not guarantee you will get a positive review from us.
-Advertising slots have no bearing or sway on our reviews.
-Again, if you want to pay for good reviews, please advertise elsewhere.
+To any potential advertisers, please note that simply advertising on our website does not guarantee you will get a positive review from us.
+Advertising slots have absolutely no bearing or sway on our reviews and their scores.
+Again, if you want to pay for good reviews, we suggest you please advertise elsewhere.
 On the contrary, the release in question may indeed be reviewed positively, if that is how the writer truly feels about the work.

 For any and all advertising enquiries, please contact the email address below and we will get back to you ASAP: firstname.lastname@example.org

-If you would like to contribute to our amazingly crude forum or comment on articles, telling us why we’re right or wrong, then you need to be a registered user.
+If you would like to contribute to our amazingly crude forum or comment on articles, telling us why we’re totally right or why we’re so very wrong, then you need to be a registered user.
 You are still free to read any of our content without being registered, but you won’t be able to enjoy the finer perks of the site.
 Oh, and when you sign up you don’t need to sweat about your personal details, as we don’t share your info with anyone.
+We wouldn’t even know how to!

 If you are experiencing any issues or bugs with our website, please contact us ASAP: firstname.lastname@example.org